Mini’s trademark agility survives (almost) intact, useful pace, battery doesn’t eat into the cabin

-It wasn’t that spacious in the first place, and the ride’s tougher than a petrol Cooper S. Only you can decide if 120 miles is sufficient...
+It wasn’t that spacious in the first place, the ride’s tougher than the petrol, 120-mile range is limiting

 What is it?

-It’s the Mini Electric, if you’re buying one in Britain, where this car is built.
+It’s the Mini Electric, if you’re buying one in Britain.
 If you’re hailing from anywhere else in the world then, confusingly, this is the Mini Cooper SE.
 And wherever you buy it, you still get a fluro green-tinted ‘Cooper S’ badge on the boot.
 What’s underneath, however, remains exactly the same.
-Welcome to the age of the fully electric Mini.
-This could be a big one.

 A big Mini, you say?